Māori history: Treaty of Waitangi with the British Crown (1840)

 Tāmati Wāka Nene of Ngāpuhi was a signatory of the treaty, and was influential in convincing others to sign.

 Before 1840, New Zealand was not formally part of the empire and was therefore beyond the reaches of British law.
-In 1839, with ongoing stories of increasing lawlessness and uncontrolled land speculation by British subjects reaching London, the government finally decided to intervene.
+In 1839, with ongoing stories of increasing lawlessness and uncontrolled land speculation by British subjects reaching London, the government decided to colonise.
 On 6 May 1839, it expanded the New South Wales colony to include New Zealand and it dispatched the Royal Navy captain, William Hobson, with instructions to establish sovereignty over all or part of New Zealand after negotiation with Māori, and to set up a colony.
 On 6 February 1840, Hobson signed the Treaty of Waitangi with many North Island chiefs at Waitangi.
 Most other chiefs from around New Zealand signed the treaty during 1840: some chiefs refused to sign.
 In May 1840, Hobson established British sovereignty, in two declarations.
 First, over the North Island based on cession and second, over the South Island, based on its being terra nullius.
 Hobson then became the colony's first governor.

 The Treaty gave Māori the rights of British subjects and guaranteed Māori property rights and tribal autonomy, in return for accepting British sovereignty.
 Considerable dispute continues over aspects of the Treaty of Waitangi.
 The original treaty was written mainly by James Busby and translated into Māori by Henry Williams, who was moderately proficient in Māori, and his son William, who was more skilled.
 At Waitangi, the chiefs signed the Māori translation.